Storyflow Logo

 Coggle logo

 Coggle is the simplest genuinely collaborative mapper here, and that simplicity is the point.
-Real-time co-editing, a clean branching interface, and an easy learning curve make it a great pick for teams that just want to map something together quickly without learning a platform.
-It is also generous on its free tier.
+Real-time co-editing, a clean branching interface, unlimited collaborators, and an easy learning curve make it a great pick for teams that just want to map something together quickly without learning a platform.
+It nails rung one and, because it only does tidy branching, stays coherent on rung two without any effort from the group.

-Where it loses: it is intentionally minimal, so it has no meaningful AI and limited features for large or complex maps.
-Coggle is the right tool when a team wants a fast, no-friction shared mind map and the wrong one when you need AI assistance or heavy structure.
+Where it loses: it is intentionally minimal, so rung three does not exist here.
+There is no meaningful AI, no clustering assistance, and limited features for large or complex maps, and the free plan caps the number of private diagrams.
+Coggle is the right tool when a team wants a fast, no-friction shared mind map and the wrong one when you need AI assistance, heavy structure, or a map that grows into a real project workspace.

 8. Ayoa